 Configure SSIS Lookup Transformation in Full Cache Mode

-Double click on it and it will open the data flow tab.
+Double-click on it will open the data flow tab.

-STEP 3: Click on columns tab to verify the columns.
-In this tab we can uncheck the unwanted columns also.
+STEP 3: Click on the columns tab to check the columns.
+In this tab, we can uncheck the unwanted columns.

-STEP 7: Drag two Excel Destinations on to the Data Flow tab and then drag the Lookup Transformation Output Arrow to one of the Excel Destination.
-A pop up window Input Output Selection Window will appear prompting you to select the Input Output type: either Lookup Match Output or Lookup No Match Output.
+STEP 7: Drag two Excel Destinations onto the Data Flow tab and then drag the SSIS Lookup Transformation Output Arrow to one of the Excel Destinations.
+A pop-up window, Input Output Selection, will appear, prompting you to select the Input-Output type: Lookup Match Output or Lookup No Match Output.

 Select Lookup Match Output and click OK.

-Here we selected the Unmatched Rows table as our destination excel table.
+Here, we selected the Unmatched Rows table as our destination Excel table.

-Right click on the SSIS Lookup Transformation Package in the Solution Explorer and select Execute Package.
+Right-click on the SSIS Lookup Transformation Package in the Solution Explorer and select Execute Package.

-From the above screenshot you can observe that our SSIS Lookup Transformation Package has executed successfully.
-Let us open the Excel files to view the matched data and the unmatched data.
-First, Let us open the Lookup Transformation Matched Rows.xls File to see the Matched Rows.
+As you can observe our SSIS Lookup Transformation in Full Cache Mode Package has been executed successfully.
+Let us open the Excel files to view the matched and unmatched data.
+First, open the Lookup Transformation Matched Rows.xls File to see the Matched Rows.

 The above screenshot shows that the Country Code column is coming from the lookup table in a cache.
 Let us open the Not Matched Rows.xls File to see the Unmatched Rows.